DreamYuanStarSoul/AndroidHealthcareAppDevelopment/Methods.md

 ##GridLayout

 1. GridLayout is in use only after Android 4.0, API Level = 14.
-Make sure that we don't make compatible mistake;
+Lower versions will need additional support packages
-2. Column and row start from 0 and end at n-1;
+2. Column and row start from 0 and end at n-1
+3. Use "android:layout_width="0dp" to make elements have no-zero heights